 Democratic-ruled states tend to be more heavily regulated than Republican-ruled states.
 Child care is no exception.
 Indeed, “blue” states in America regulate child care more thoroughly than most countries in the EU.

-The libertarian Cato Institute believes the main cost drivers in child care are staff‐child ratios and worker‐qualification requirements.
+The libertarian Cato Institute believes the main cost drivers in child care are staff‐to-child ratios and worker‐qualification requirements.
 Let’s compare those.

-Most European countries do have child-staff ratios for daycare centers, a notable exception being Denmark.
-Austria, France and the Netherlands have child-staff ratios for 2 year-olds, but not older children.
+Most European countries do have staff-child ratios for daycare centers, a notable exception being Denmark.
+Austria, France and the Netherlands only have child-staff ratios for children younger than 2.

 In most countries, the maximum number of kids a single daycare worker may look after increases from between twelve and sixteen at age 2 to between 23 and 25 at age 4.

 Ratios across America (in those state that regulate them) are much lower.
 Connecticut, New York and Vermont require one caretaker for every four to five 2 year-olds and they allow eight to ten kids in a group at age 4; less than half the European averages.

 Economists Diana Thomas and Devon Gorry have estimated that loosening ratios by just one child across age groups would result in daycare prices falling 9 to 20 percent.

 Comparing worker-qualification requirements is more difficult.
-Not only do they differ per country and, in America, state; they differ per role.
+Not only do they differ by country and, in America, by state; they differ per role.

 For the sake of comparison, the EU makes a distinction between core practitioners and assistants.
 Among the former are educators and pedagogues, and they typically need a degree.
 The latter can range from paid staff to volunteers and require perhaps a training or no certification at all.

-Denmark and Sweden are the most lightly regulated in this regard, requiring either no degree or just one certified staff member per kindergarten.
+Denmark and Sweden are the most lightly regulated, requiring either no degree or just one certified staff member per kindergarten.

 In the United States, virtually all child-care roles require some form of certification.
 This not only raises costs; economists Joseph Hotz and Mo Xiao found that increasing the average required years of education by just one year reduces the number of child-care centers in an area by 3 to 4 percent.
-That makes sense: when there are fewer qualified workers, there will be fewer qualified workers.
+That makes sense: when there are fewer qualified workers, there will be fewer daycare centers.

 Regulations are always well-intended, but the unintended consequences tend to harm the most vulnerable.

-When rules drive up the cost of child care, it are low-paid working mothers and fathers who lose out.
+When rules drive up costs, low-paid working mothers and fathers are the first to lose out.
 They can no longer afford professional daycare and must rely on unqualified alternatives, such as a family member or neighbor.
-That can set children back in their cognitive and social development, perpetuating the cycle of poverty.
+That can set children back in their cognitive and social development, perpetuating cycles of poverty.

 When rules limit supply, poor neighborhoods suffer.
-The cheapest, least profitable daycare centers will be the first to close.
+The cheapest, least profitable daycare centers will be the first to shutter.

-Earlier this year, UNICEF compared child care in 41 rich countries according to accessibility, affordability and quality of care.
-It placed the United States all the way at the bottom.
+Earlier this year, UNICEF compared child care in 41 rich countries on accessibility, affordability and quality of care.
+It placed the United States at the bottom.
 In terms of quality, it is in the middle tier of countries.
 But in terms of accessibility and affordability, it is one of the worst.